-Note: Current Bren students can find more comprehensive information regarding internships, including a list of key places to look for opportunities, helpful websites for internship searches, and internship postings, on the Bren School's Internships Restricted Site (this website is password-secured).
+Note: Current Bren School students can find more comprehensive information regarding internships, including a list of key places to look for opportunities, helpful websites for internship searches, and internship postings, on the Bren School Online Network (this website is password-secured).

 MESM Internship Placement Statistics